fkrisi11/MeshBoundsTool/README.md

 # Mesh Bounds Tool
-A tool to manage your's mesh's bounds
+A tool to manage your mesh's bounds

 - Change your mesh bound transforms in world space
 - Copy and Paste bounds, evne between different meshes